AlejandroPaillalefMacias/Reversi-React/README.md

 ## To run the project you must enter the following commands:

 Command Prompt of Windows:

--cd reversi-react
+cd reversi-react

--npm install
+npm install

--npm run dev
+npm run dev

 This will open your project at http://localhost:5173